beltradini/SwiftScape/README.md

    open SwiftScape.xcodeproj
    ```

-3. Select a simulator or physical device and run the application.
+3. Choose a simulator or device and run the app.

-## 🛠️ Usage
+## Usage

+1. Launch the application.
-1. Open the app and use the canvas to add interactive components.
+2. Use the canvas to add and arrange UI components.
-2. Customize the component properties using the inspector.
+3. Customize each component using the visual editor.
-3. Click **"Generate Code"** to preview the design in SwiftUI format.
+4. Generate SwiftUI code with the **"Generate Code"** button.
-4. Export the code to a `.swift` file for integration into your projects.
+5. Export the code to integrate into your own Swift projects.

-## 📂 Project Structure
+## Project Structure

-- **`CanvasView`**: Main view where the canvas and components are organized.
+- **CanvasView**: Main interface for component layout.
-- **`CanvasViewModel`**: Model managing the canvas components and generating SwiftUI code.
+- **CanvasViewModel**: Logic for managing components and generating code.
-- **`CodePreviewView`**: View for previewing and exporting the generated code.
-- **Custom Components:**
+- **CodePreviewView**: Displays generated SwiftUI code and enables export.
-  - Each component implements the `UIComponent` protocol to ensure code generation.
+- **Custom Components**: All conform to the `UIComponent` protocol.

-## 🛠️ Technologies Used
+## Technologies Used

-- **SwiftUI:** Primary framework for the user interface.
+- **SwiftUI** for UI development.
-- **MVVM:** Architecture to separate logic from the view.
-- **Xcode:** Development environment for macOS and iOS.
+- **MVVM architecture** for clean separation of logic and views.

-## 🚀 Future Improvements
+- **Xcode** as the development environment.

+## Planned Features

-- **🧠 Advanced code generator:** Allow exporting views with more complex configurations and modular code.
+- Enhanced code generator with modular view support.
-- **📱 Cross-platform compatibility:** Support for watchOS, iPadOS, and visionOS.
+- Compatibility across watchOS, iPadOS, and visionOS.
-- **☁️ iCloud storage:** Save designs in the cloud and synchronize across devices.
-- **🎙️ Siri integration:** Enable design creation via voice commands.
-- **📦 More features:**
+- iCloud integration for design sync.
+- Siri-based UI creation.
+- Additional components:
-  - Support for sliders, pickers, and animations.
+  - Sliders, pickers, and animations.
-  - Drag-and-drop components on the canvas.
-  - Change history with undo/redo functionality.
-  - Export complete projects with multiple views.
+  - Undo/redo history.
+  - Multi-view project export.

-## 🤝 Contributions
+## Contributing

-Contributions are welcome!
-If you have ideas or find an issue, feel free to open an issue or submit a pull request.
+Contributions are welcome.
+Please open an issue or submit a pull request if you have suggestions or improvements.

-## 📜 License
+## License

 This project is licensed under the MIT License.
-See the [MIT License](https://opensource.org/license/mit) file for details.
+See the [MIT License](https://opensource.org/license/mit) for more information.

-## 🙌 Credits
+## Author

 Developed by [Alejandro Beltrán](https://github.com/beltradini).

-Thank you for using SwiftScape!
-If you like the project, don’t forget to ⭐ it on GitHub.
+If you find SwiftScape helpful, please consider starring the repository on GitHub.